wiremock/community/README.md

 - [Official WireMock Logo Sources](./logo)
 - [Artwork](./artwork) - feel free to reuse

+## Community analytics

+Here are some public analytics locations

+- [WireMock on Cauldron](https://cauldron.io/project/7478) - GitHub analytics, including repository and contributions health

+Private abalytics, access can be granted upon request:

+- Google Analytics for the website(s)
+- Microsoft Clarity - website heatmaps

 ## Contributing

 If you are interested to participate in building the WireMock community, join the `#community-management` Slack channel in the WireMock Workspace!